 The Akshaya Patra Foundation is a not-for-profit organisation headquartered in Bengaluru, India.
-Our organisation strives to fight issues like hunger and malnutrition in India, by implementing the Mid-Day Meal Scheme in the government schools and government-aided schools.
-Akshaya Patra aims not only to fight hunger but also to bring children to school.
+Our organisation strives to eliminate classroom hunger by implementing the Mid-Day Meal Scheme in the government schools and government-aided schools.
+Alongside, Akshaya Patra also aims at countering malnutrition and supporting the right to education of socio-economically disadvantaged children.

 Since 2000, Akshaya Patra has been concerting all its efforts towards providing fresh and nutritious meals to children on every single school day.
-We are continuously leveraging technology to cater to millions of children.
-Its state-of-the-art kitchens have become a subject of study and they attract curious visitors from around the world.
+We are continuously leveraging technology to multiply our reach.
+The state-of-the-art kitchens have become a subject of study and have attracted curious visitors from around the world.

-On November 28, 2001 the Supreme Court of India passed a mandate that: "Cooked mid-day meal is to be provided in all the Government and Government-aided primary schools in all the states."
-Akshaya Patra was also called upon to provide testimonies to the Supreme Court.
+On 28 November 2001, the Supreme Court of India passed a mandate, "Cooked mid-day meal is to be provided in all the Government and Government-aided primary schools in all the states."
+And, Akshaya Patra was also called upon to provide testimonies to the Supreme Court.

 By the time the Ministry of Human Resource Development - Department of School Health and Education extended its support to the initiative in 2003, Akshaya Patra was already reaching out to 23,000 children.

-Today, Akshaya Patra has kitchens in 33 kitchens spread across 12 states in India, a result of the successful partnership with the Government of India, various State Governments and generous supporters.
+Today, Akshaya Patra has 36 kitchens spread across 12 states in India, a result of the successful partnership with the Government of India, various State Governments and generous supporters.